rocky-linux/documentation/contrib_templates/create_new_user.md

 To add a user to a group do the following:

-- Click the vertical elipses associated with the user and click "Edit user"
+- Click the vertical elipses associated with the user and click **Edit user**

 - Click the Groups text box and start typing the name of the group or scroll down the dropdown menu and click the name of the group in which you want to add the user